publicissapient-france/drone_company/README.md

-# How to send your team callback url to the game engine
+# Register you to the game

 Run the following example command with your own values: